cheminfo/c6h6-documentation/src/book/tools/science/chemistry/xray/measure/index.md

 ### Angle

 - double click on the first atom
-- single click ont he second atom
+- single click on the second atom
 - double click on the third atom

 ### Dihedral angle

 - double click on the first atom
-- single click ont he second atom
+- single click on the second atom
-- single click ont he third atom
+- single click on the third atom
 - double click on the forth atom

 <img src="measure.gif">